OussamaTeyib/HelloWorld/README.md

    cmake --build <Build-Directory> --target install_apk_<ABI-Name>
    ```

-   This command builds the native code and the APK for the specified ABI (if not already built), and installs it on the connected device or emulator.
+   This command builds the native code and the APK for the specified ABI (if not already built), and installs it on the connected target.
    > Replace `<ABI-Name>` with one of the configured ABIs.

    To install the universal APK: